osm-merge/osm-merge/docs/highways.md

 file.
 When conflating highways, we don't care about amenities or waterways.

-The prefered data extraction program for conflation is the [osmhighways.py](https://github.com/hotosm/osm-merge/blob/main/utilities/osmhighways.py) program, which has much more fine-grained control, and also replaces the older fixname.py program and fixes the issues when the *name* field is actually a reference.
+The preferred data extraction program for conflation is the [osmhighways.py](https://github.com/hotosm/osm-merge/blob/main/utilities/osmhighways.py) program, which has much more fine-grained control, and also replaces the older fixname.py program and fixes the issues when the *name* field is actually a reference.
 It also deletes the